-Just to mention a few, you will surely find stunning decorations in Piazza Ferrarese in Bari, Piazza Sant’Oronzo in Lecce, Piazza Cavour in Foggia and Piazza Immacolata in Taranto.
+Just to mention a few, you will certenly find stunning decorations in Piazza Ferrarese in Bari, Piazza Sant’Oronzo in Lecce, Piazza Cavour in Foggia, and Piazza Immacolata in Taranto.

 Also, be sure to visit the towns nearby cities, because they get even more beautiful than they are during the holiday season with Christmas lights and garlands festooning houses, shops, and streets.

 In Itria Valley, around Ostuni, Cisternino, Locorotondo, Alberobello, and Fasano, you will feel the real magic of Christmas in Puglia between the colored markets stalls and the trulli, where the artisans show one of the best Apulian talents.

 Artisanship and traditions

-Talking about old traditions and artisanship, Christmas in Puglia also means presepe.
+Talking about old traditions and artisanship, Christmas in Puglia also means Presepe.
 The Nativity scene, which is handed down by the catholic habit, is represented by local artisans in different ways.